hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

 - Clean separation: `input_file` = the prompt, other files = data the prompt references

 Output capture with `output_file`:
 - When `output_file` is set, STDOUT is redirected to that file.
-The orchestrator still captures output per `output_capture` rules into state (subject to truncation/spill rules) for observability.
+The orchestrator still captures output per `output_capture` rules into state (subject to truncation and log redirection rules) for observability.

 ### Provider File Operations